ygorazambuja/commit-helper/README.md

 Commit Helper uses:
 - Git commands to detect changes in your repository
-- AI-powered analysis to understand your code changes
+- OpenAI's GPT models to analyze code changes and generate commit messages in Portuguese (BR)
 - Clean code principles for maintainability and portability

 ## Limitations